 The following table gives a rough overview of how much you can expect to pay per year, depending on your study level and nationality.
-Check the university websites for exact rates; there is significant variation in the amount charged for graduate courses, and for non-EU students on undergraduate courses, depending on the subject.
+Check the university websites for exact rates, and bear in mind there is significant variation in the amount charged for postgraduate courses, and for non-EU students on undergraduate courses, depending on the subject.

-Annual tuition fees at Oxford and Cambridge (2015-16)
+Annual tuition fees at Oxford and Cambridge (2017/18, full-time)

 Undergraduate (UK/EU students)